- •Video editing guide for beginners

 Between the three of us - you, me and Wondershare - we can help you tell some amazing stories.

-Larry Jordan is a member of the Directors Guild of America, the Producers Guild of America and has written thousands of articles and eight books on video editing.
+This article is written by Larry Jordan, who is a member of the Directors Guild of America, the Producers Guild of America and has written thousands of articles and eight books on video editing.
 Visit his website at: www.larryjordan.biz.

 This is a basic tutorial about Apple Final Cut Pro X, professional video editing software.
-However, if video editing is new to you, consider Wondershare Filmora for Mac(originally Wondershare Video Editor).
+However, if video editing is new to you, consider Wondershare Filmora9 for Mac(Latest version 9).
 This is a powerful but easy-to-use tool for users just starting out.
 Download the free trial version below.

 Product-related questions?
 Speak directly to our Support Team >>